andrewtavis/pltviz/README.md

 # Installation via PyPi

-pltviz can be downloaded from pypi via pip our sourced directly from this repository:
+pltviz can be downloaded from pypi via pip or sourced directly from this repository:

 ```bash
 pip install pltviz